What Is a HELOC Loan, and What Can You Use It For?

 Additional Fees

-While HELOC loans have obvious benefits, they do come with additional expenses for HELOC borrowers before the line of credit is set up.
+While HELOC loans have obvious benefits, they do come with additional expenses for borrowers before the line of credit is set up.
 These differ by bank and state but include:

 - Application fees